How to Get Rid of Hiccups: Home Remedies That Actually Work

 Use your hands

 Try pressing the palm of your hand with the thumb of your other hand—the harder, the better.
 Alternatively, you can squeeze the ball of your left thumb between the thumb and forefinger of the right.
 The discomfort is a distraction that affects your nervous system and may get rid of hiccups.

 Hold your breath

-The next time you’ve got hiccups, take a deep breath and hold it.
+The next time you’ve got hiccups, take a deep breath and hold it for 10 seconds.
 When there’s a build-up of carbon dioxide in your lungs, your diaphragm relaxes.